Biology A Level

 Exam Board: WJEC Eduqas; Specification

-Course Entry Requirements: C/4 in English Language GCSE and C/4 in Maths GCSEs and 2 B/6 grades in 2 Science GCSEs inc. Biology or Additional Science (not Applied Science)
+Course Entry Requirements: 4 in English Language GCSE and 5 in Maths GCSEs and 2x Grade 6s in 2 Science GCSEs (Biology plus one other, Combined Science accepted but not Applied Science)

 Length and size of qualification: 2 year single course, equivalent to 1 A level